midelic/MILO-RX/README.md

 ## Failsafe ##
 At the moment it is implemented only Failsafe from Rx.
 When Tx is bound with Rx, you position your sticks, pots(you can use the mixer menu) as you want the to be for failsafe( alternatively you can use a script) and press the Rx button.
-Rx will blink for several seconds.
-When blinking stopped the FS data will be saved in Rx memory.
+Rx Led will blink for several seconds.
+When Led blinking stopped the FS data will be saved in Rx memory.
 Aditionally you have the option to resetting FS data to "NO PULSE" when pressing button, while Rx is not bound.
 I planned to introduce also FS from Tx.It is not implemnted yet but it is intented to work the same as for FrSkyX(D16) protocol.